fossadev/fossabot-docs/docs/variables/charity.md

 ## $(charity.website)

-Returns the website of the Charity the channel is fundraising for.
+Returns the website of the charity the channel is fundraising for.

 #### Parameters